gardener/landscaper/docs/technical/deployer_lifecycle_management.md

           operator: '!'
     ```
 1. The Landscaper reacts on the new environment, adds its own finalizer `finalizer.deployermanagement.landscaper.gardener.cloud` and creates a target as specified in the environment (`spec.hostTarget`).<br>
-   Note: The secretRef points to a secret that is only accessible in the agents host cluster.
+   Note: The secretRef points to a secret that is only accessible in the agent's host cluster.
 So the access to the agent cluster is never stored in the landscaper cluster.
       ```yaml
       apiVersion: landscaper.gardener.cloud/v1alpha1
       kind: Target